 · Updated proposals for both the Community Centre and the surrounding outdoor spaces.

 · A cost estimate for the improvements, which estimates the total project cost at £6.5 million excluding VAT.

 · A 5 year business plan for operating costs and project income for the new development.

 The report is the essential first step towards securing funding to acquire the site and bring the project to fruition.
 If that funding can be secured, more community engagement will take place to help work up the proposals in more detail.

-The Trust is grateful to the Coastal Communities Fund for funding this work.
+The Trust is grateful to the Scottish Government and The Highland Council for funding this work.